 The alcohol and white vinegar is especially helpful for swimmer’s ear.
 Mix together equal parts of white vinegar and rubbing alcohol.
 Drop several drops into each ear 2-3 times each day.
 For those who frequent the swimming pool, using this remedy after each swim can prevent fungal ear infections in those who are prone to them.

 The alcohol helps to dry out the ear.
 The vinegar fights infections.
-In fact, vinegar has been fount to clear infection in antibiotic resistant infections of the ear.2
+In fact, researchers have discovered that vinegar can clear infection in antibiotic-resistant infections of the ear.

 Hold a washcloth under very hot water.
 Put the hot wet washcloth into a mug.
 Lean the head over the mug to allow the steam to get into the ear.
 The warm moist steam can help break up congestion in the ear and relieve pain.